kevingorski/kevingorski.com_source/contents/articles/typography-&-Can-You-Read-It-Now/index.md

-title: Typography & Can You Read It Now
+title: Typography & Can You Read It Now?
 author: Kevin Gorski
 date: 2012-08-29 08:21
 template: article.jade